-La Azteca restaurant has been serving Atwater at least since the 1970s, is cash-only, and open for breakfast and lunch only.
+La Azteca restaurant has been serving Atwater at least since 1993, is cash-only, and open for breakfast and lunch only.

 When I passed it by La Villa the advertised specials were empanadas and pupusas.
 If this were on Glendale Boulevard I’d fear that they were made with quinoa flour and topped with kale curtido but although this is inarguably Atwater, it’s not the Atwater promoted by boosters and the only other Anglos I saw were apparently homeless day-drinkers hanging out in Chevy Chase Park.